 At the conclusion of the investigation, the Investigating Officer will prepare a written report.
 The written report will explain the scope of the investigation, identify findings of fact, state whether any allegations in the complaint were found to be substantiated by a preponderance of the evidence, and recommend one of the three determinations specified below.
-The written report will be submitted to both the Academic Dean and the Assistant Dean for Support Services.
+The written report will be submitted to both the Academic Dean and the Dean of Enrollment Management/Business Manager.

-In the case of a complaint against a faculty member or student, the Academic Dean, in consultation with the Assistant Dean for Support Services, may accept the Investigating Officer's report, request to review additional information, including summaries of party/witness statements or other information, or return the report for further investigation.
+In the case of a complaint against a faculty member or student, the Academic Dean, in consultation with the Dean of Enrollment Management/Business Manager, may accept the Investigating Officer's report, request to review additional information, including summaries of party/witness statements or other information, or return the report for further investigation.

-In the case of a complaint against any person other than a faculty member or student, the Assistant Dean for Support Services, in consultation with the Academic Dean, may accept the Investigating Officer's report, request to review additional information, including summaries of party/witness statements or other information, or return the report for further investigation.
+In the case of a complaint against any person other than a faculty member or student, the Dean of Enrollment Management/Business Manager, in consultation with the Academic Dean, may accept the Investigating Officer's report, request to review additional information, including summaries of party/witness statements or other information, or return the report for further investigation.

-After the review of the Investigating Officer's report is complete, the Academic Dean or the Assistant Dean for Support Services, as the case may be, will for both the complainant and respondent, prepare and deliver a written determination of the complaint.
+After the review of the Investigating Officer's report is complete, the Academic Dean or the Dean of Enrollment Management/Business Manager, as the case may be, will for both the complainant and respondent, prepare and deliver a written determination of the complaint.
 The determination will be one of three outcomes.